runwiththerhythm/tomato-club/README.md

 #### 1. Strategy

 **Purpose**

-- Provide music fans with a dedicated tool to log, organize, and relive their live music experiences.
-- Offer users an intuitive platform to browse their personal gig history, including bands, venues, images, and media links.
-- Support users with features like statistics, reminders, and media integration to make their gig history engaging and meaningful.
+- Provide home growers and heritage tomato enthusiasts with a central hub to explore tomato varieties, learn cultivation skills, and engage with a friendly community.
+- Offer users clear, accessible information about the club’s membership tiers, benefits, and resources.
+- Support members with a seed library they can browse, filter, and explore, including detailed variety profiles and images.
+- Deliver a warm, vintage-inspired, mobile-first experience that reflects the heritage gardening theme.

 **Primary User Needs**

-- Users need a simple way to record new gigs (band, venue, date, notes, images, videos).
-- Users need the ability to browse past gigs quickly, either by date, band, or venue.
-- Users need a secure, private space where their data and memories are preserved.
-- Users want to see patterns and highlights (e.g, most seen bands, attended festivals, anniversary reminders).
+- Users need an easy way to understand what the club offers and which membership tier suits them.
+- Users need intuitive navigation from informational pages to actionable steps (e.g., joining, contacting, or browsing seed varieties).
+- Users need a visually appealing, readable interface with reliable performance on all devices.
+- Members need the ability to explore tomato varieties with clear cultivar information, images, and filters (colour, growth habit, etc.).
+- Prospective members need confidence that the site is trustworthy and secure when making payments.

 **Business Goals**

-- Deliver a unique niche platform focusing specifically on live music memories
-- Encourage long-term engagement by giving users reasons to revisit (e.g., stats, reminders, multimedia playback).
-- Demonstrate a well-structured, user-centered Django web application for academic and portfolio purposes.
+- Provide a polished, user-centered Django application aligned with academic requirements and portfolio standards.
+- Create a foundation for future expansion into community features, events, or seed-sharing tools.
+- Build a strong brand identity for the Heritage Tomato Club using consistent design, storytelling, and accessible UI components.
+- Encourage engagement through high-quality resources, membership benefits, and a pleasant browsing experience that invites users to return.

 #### 2. Scope

 **[Features](#features)** (see below)

 **Content Requirements**

-- Gig management (create, update, delete).
-- Band management (headliners and support artists).
-- Venue management (integrated with Mapbox Search JS).
+- Informational pages for Home, About, Resources, Contact, and Membership.
+- Membership tier display with Stripe-powered checkout for paid plans.
+- Seed Library: list, filter, and detail views for tomato varieties.
+- Tomato variety profiles with images, descriptions, traits, and cultivation info.
-- Image upload and cover image selection (via Cloudinary).
+- Image uploading for varieties (via Cloudinary).
-- YouTube video linking and auto-search.
-- Stats and insights (total gigs, most-seen band, “On This Day”).
+- Filtering and sorting options (e.g., colour, growth habit, alphabetical).
+- Newsletter signup system with admin export functionality.
-- User authentication (signup, login, logout).
+- User authentication (signup, login, logout) using Django Allauth.
-- Dashboard view with upcoming and attended gigs.
+- Customised, vintage-inspired UI using Tailwind CSS and DaisyUI.
-- Error handling pages (e.g., 404, 500).
+- Error handling pages (e.g., 404 and 500) matching the site’s aesthetic.

 #### 3. Structure

 **Information Architecture**

 - **Navigation Menu**:
-  - Links to Home, Dashboard, My Gigs, Add Gig, Logout..
+  - Links to Home, Seed Library, Resources, About, Membership, Join, Contact, Login/Logout.
 - **Hierarchy**:
-  - Dashboard and “My Gigs” provide a clear overview of past and upcoming gigs.
-  - Gig detail pages highlight band, venue, and media.
-  - Create/Edit forms use autocomplete for bands/venues, with clear CTAs for “add new”.
+  - Home introduces the club and guides users toward key areas (Seed Library, Membership, Resources).
+  - Membership pages clearly explain tier benefits and link to Stripe checkout.
+  - Seed Library list and detail views provide structured, easy-to-browse cultivar information.
+  - Resource pages present learning materials in a clean, accessible format.

 **User Flow**

-1. Guest user visits Landing Page → learns about Gig Vault, sees a call-to-action to sign up or log in.
+1. Guest user arrives on the Home Page → learns about the Heritage Tomato Club, browses varieties, and sees prompts to join.
-2. User signs up or logs in → gains access to Dashboard and gig tools.
-3. User creates a gig entry → fills band, venue, date, adds images/videos.
-4. User browses past gigs or adds new ones over time → personal archive grows into a complete music history.
-5. User explores stats → checks most-seen bands etc.
+2. User visits the Membership page → selects a tier and begins checkout.
+3. User completes Stripe checkout → is redirected to a success page confirming membership.
+4. User browses the Seed Library → filters varieties by traits, views detailed profiles, and explores cultivation notes.
+5. User returns over time to access new resources, explore more varieties, or manage additional features as the club expands.

 #### 4. Skeleton